aormsby/hugo-deploy-to-pages/README.md

 [Add a workflow](https://docs.github.com/en/actions/quickstart#creating-your-first-workflow) to your repo that includes this action ([sample below](#sample-workflow)).
 Please note that scheduled workflows only run on the default branch of a repo.

-For git checkout, I use [actions/checkout](https://github.com/actions/checkout).
+For git checkout, I use [actions/checkout](https://github.com/actions/checkout).(A token or SSH is needed for checking out private submodule repos.)
 For installing Hugo on the runner, I use [peaceiris/actions-hugo](https://github.com/peaceiris/actions-hugo).
-A token or SSH is needed for checking out private submodule repos.

 ### Input Variables